omnimistic/Auto-Quest-Extension/README.md

 ## Installation

 1. Clone or download this repo
-2. Open Chrome/Edge and go to `chrome://extensions/`
+2. Open Chrome/Edge and go to `chrome://extensions/` or if you're on Opera go to `opera://extensions`
 3. Toggle "Developer mode" on (top right corner)
-4. Click "Load unpacked" and select the extension folder
+4. Click "Load unpacked" and select the extension folder (the folder with `_metadata` and `assets` folders)
 5. You're done!

 ## How to use